 Generating test ideas

-There are lots of ways to approaching testing and optimization.
+There are lots of ways to approach testing and optimization.
 Leveraging data and keeping focused will be your ticket to success.

 Ground yourself in data